- Instructions for Columbia Students Studying at Another University

 NOTE: If you are unable to successfully register on SSOL after trying the above steps, OR if you are restricted from registering on SSOL because the course is open only to a certain group of students, you must email your IUDC form and a copy of this approval email (and any emails indicating instructor approval, if applicable) by February 21 to email@example.com.
 The subject of the email should read: “IUDC Spring 2017 adding course”.
 Please include your Columbia UNI and the course’s five-digit call number in the body of the email.

 - After registering for your course, log in to CourseWorks, which contains information pertaining to your course.

 - Obtain a Columbia ID card, which confers access to the Columbia library system and other services, and allows you access to campus in times of emergency.

-If you have a Columbia ID card already, you should obtain a semester sticker for that card (also from the ID Center).
+If you have a Columbia ID card already, you should obtain a semester sticker for that card.
+Stickers are available at the ID Center.

 - Follow relevant Columbia policies and deadlines (e.g., for dropping a course or submitting required course materials after the semester has ended to remove an Incomplete).